 On March 23, 2020, the Fund temporarily suspended unitholder distributions until further notice as a result of the impact of the pandemic on SIR's operations.
 SIR advised the Fund that as a result of government mandated closures, SIR would have to temporarily suspend royalty payments to the Partnership and interest payments on the SIR Loan to the Fund.
 The Partnership and the Fund consented to allow SIR to defer the royalty payments and interest on the SIR Loan that were due after March 31, 2020.
 The original deferral agreement has been extended five times with the most recent extension continuing until July 6, 2022.
-Under the eighth amending agreement to SIR's Credit Agreement, on July 7, 2021, SIR's Lender has approved a framework for the resumption of distributions and current royalty payments along with a framework to enable SIR to catch up on deferred royalty payments and interest on the SIR Loan during Q3 2021 and for the remainder of Fiscal 2021.
+Under the eighth amending agreement to SIR's Credit Agreement, on July 7, 2021, SIR's Lender has approved a framework for the resumption of distributions and current royalty payments along with a framework to enable SIR to catch up on deferred royalty payments and interest on the SIR Loan by July 6, 2022.
+SIR resumed current royalty payments to the Partnership and current payments to the Fund for interest on the SIR Loan during Q3 2021 and for the remainder of Fiscal 2021.